AleksanderWWW/Galak-Pizza-Forever/README.md

 Please follow these steps if you want to make any changes to the code base.

+0. Pull the changes from the main branch
+   - `git switch main`
+   - `git pull`
 1. Create new branch (and switch to it)
 <br> `git checkout -b {your initials}/{short_name}`
 <br> example branch name: `aw/update_readme`